NavigateYourNext/TestCellPhoneFunction/README.md

 Project Structure -
 This project has been based on tools like Java and Cucumber BDD Framework.

-Project Folder Structrue -> Maven
+Project Folder Structrue -> Maven,
-Scripting Language -> Java
+Scripting Language -> Java,
-Framework Used -> BDD Framework
+Framework Used -> BDD Framework,
 Test Cases Written -> Cucumber